Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 Conclusion

-After November 2022, Amazon Music Prime subscribers had a lot of problems due to the official changes in the rights of Amazon Music Prime, such as having access to the same number of songs as Unlimited subscribers but being restricted to random playback.
+Reading this, we've told you about the changes sent in the new version of Amazon Music Prime and how to turn off shuffle on Amazon Music.
+However, Amazon Music Prime subscribers had a lot of problems due to the official changes in the rights of Amazon Music Prime, such as having access to the same number of songs as Amazon Music Unlimited subscribers, but being restricted to shuffle only.
 Losing the freedom to choose songs is a tough thing for music lovers.